Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~
 {: #Fig-fragmentation-downlink-header-abort title='Receiver-Abort packet (following an All-1 SCHC Fragment with incorrect RCS).'}

+#### Retransmission timer
-Class A and Class B or Class C devices do not manage retransmissions and
+Class A and Class B or Class C devices do not manage retransmissions and timers
-timers in the same way.
+in the same way.

-#### Class A devices  {#uplink-class-a}
+##### Class A devices  {#uplink-class-a}

 Class A devices can only receive in an RX slot following the transmission of an
 uplink.
-Therefore there cannot be a concept of "retransmission timer" for an
-SCHC gateway.
-The SCHC gateway cannot initiate communication to a Class A
+Therefore the SCHC gateway cannot initiate communication to a Class A
 device.
+Class A devices SHALL implement an heartbeat sending uplink on port
+FPortCommandControl with an empty payload.
+It will create a downlink
+opportunity for the SCHC gateway to start a SCHC session or send the SCHC ACK
+REQ if the retransmission timer expires.
+Timing is application specific,
+RECOMMENDED value is one heartbeat every 12h.

-The device replies with an ACK message to every single fragment received from
+The device replies with an SCHC ACK message to every single fragment received
+from the SCHC gateway:

-the SCHC gateway (because the window size is 1).
-Following the reception of a
+* FCN=0: All fragment but the last have an FCN=0 (because window size is 1).
-FCN=0 fragment (fragment that is not the last fragment of the packet or
-SCHC ACK REQ, but the end of a window), the device MUST transmit the SCHC ACK
+  Following it the device SHALL transmit the SCHC ACK.
+It SHALL transmit up to
-fragment until it receives the fragment of the next window.
-The device SHALL
-transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
-The device
+  MAX_ACK_REQUESTS ACK messages before aborting.
+The device should transmit
-should transmit those ACK as soon as possible while taking into consideration
+  those ACK as soon as possible while taking into consideration potential local
-potential local radio regulation on duty-cycle, to progress the fragmentation
+  radio regulation on duty-cycle, to progress the fragmentation datagram as
-datagram as quickly as possible.
+  quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

-Following the reception of an FCN=All-1 fragment (the last fragment of a
-datagram) and if the RCS is correct, the device SHALL transmit the ACK with
+* FCN=1: The last fragment of a datagram.
+If the RCS is correct, the device
-the "RCS is correct" indicator bit set (C=1).
+  SHALL transmit the ACK with the bit C=1.
 This message might be lost
-therefore the SCHC gateway MAY request a retransmission of this ACK in the next
+  therefore the SCHC gateway MUST request a retransmission of this ACK in the
-downlink.
-The device SHALL keep this ACK message in memory until it receives
+  next downlink when the retransmission timer expires.
+The device SHALL keep
-a downlink, on SCHC FPortDown from the SCHC gateway different from an
+  this ACK message in memory until it receives a downlink, on SCHC FPortDown
-SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.
+  different from an SCHC ACK REQ: it indicates that the SCHC gateway has
+  received the ACK message.

-The fragmentation sender (the SCHC gateway) implements an inactivity timer with
+The SCHC gateway implements an inactivity timer with a RECOMMENDED duration
-a default duration of 12 hours.
-Once a fragmentation datagram is started, if the
-SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after
-the last message from the device was received, the SCHC gateway MAY flush the
-fragmentation context.
-For devices with very low transmission rates
+of 48 hours.
+For devices with very low transmission rates (example 1 packet a
-(example 1 packet a day in normal operation) , that duration may be extended,
+day in normal operation), that duration may be extended, but this is application
-but this is application specific.
+specific.

 #### Class B or Class C devices

-Class B and Class C devices can receive in scheduled RX slots or in RX
+Class B devices can receive in scheduled RX slots or in RX slots following the
-slots following the transmission of an uplink.
-The device replies with an ACK
+transmission of an uplink.
+Class C devices are almost in constant reception.
-message to every single fragment received from the SCHC gateway (because the
-window size is 1).
-Following the reception of an FCN=0 fragment (fragment that
-is not the last fragment of the packet or SCHC ACK REQ), the device MUST always
-transmit the corresponding SCHC ACK message even if that fragment has already
-been received.
-The ACK bitmap is 1 bit long and is always 1.
-If the SCHC gateway receives this
-ACK, it proceeds to send the next window fragment.
-If the retransmission timer
-elapses and the SCHC gateway has not received the ACK of the current window it
-retransmits the last fragment.
-The SCHC gateway tries retransmitting up to
-MAX_ACK_REQUESTS times before aborting.

-Following the reception of an FCN=All-1 fragment (the last fragment of a
-datagram) and if the RCS is correct, the device SHALL transmit the ACK with the
-"RCS is correct" indicator bit set.
-If the SCHC gateway receives this ACK, the
-current fragmentation datagram has succeeded and its context can be cleared.

-If the retransmission timer elapses and the SCHC gateway has not received the
-SCHC ACK it retransmits the last fragment with the payload (not an SCHC ACK REQ
-without payload).
-The SCHC gateway tries retransmitting up to MAX_ACK_REQUESTS
-times before aborting.

-Following the reception of an FCN=All-1 fragment (the last fragment of a
-datagram), if all fragments have been received and if the RCS is NOT correct,
-the device SHALL transmit a Receiver-Abort fragment.
-The retransmission
-timer is used by the SCHC gateway (the sender), the optimal value is very much
-application specific but here are some recommended default values.
-For Class B devices, this timer trigger is a function of the periodicity of the
+For those classes there is no need of an heartbeat to open RX window.

+RECOMMENDED retransmission timer value:

-Class B ping slots.
-The RECOMMENDED value is equal to 3 times the Class B ping
+* Class B: 3 times the ping slot periodicity.
-slot periodicity.
-For Class C devices which are nearly constantly receiving,
-the RECOMMENDED value is 30 seconds.
-This means that the device shall try to
-transmit the ACK within 30 seconds  of the reception of each fragment.
-The
-inactivity timer is implemented by the device to flush the context in case
-it receives nothing from the SCHC gateway over an extended period of time.
-The
+* Class C: 30 seconds

-RECOMMENDED value is 12 hours for both Class B and Class C devices.
+The RECOMMENDED transmission timer value is 12 hours for both Class B and Class
+C devices.

 ## SCHC Fragment Format